hashicorp/terraform/website/source/docs/provisioners/connection.html.markdown

 * `key_file` - The SSH key to use for the connection.
 This takes preference over the password if provided.

+* `agent` - Set to true to enable using ssh-agent to authenticate.

 * `host` - The address of the resource to connect to.
 This is provided by the provider.

 * `port` - The port to connect to.
 This defaults to 22.